Why, Who and When

 With Great Improvement comes Great Barriers

 The P4 Accelerator Programme bridges this gap.
-The programme brings together a host of ecosystem players to support in overcoming the above mentioned barriers and support the companies to scale and adopt into the healthcare system.
+The programme brings together a host of ecosystem players to support in overcoming the above mentioned barriers and support the companies to scale and adoption into the healthcare system.
 Precision medicine pulls together multi-disciplinary skill sets and so the ecosystem needs multifaceted players.
-This is why the partnership with the likes of Barclays Eagle Labs in opening up a new centre in Moorgate and working with UCLPartners to build relationships with the 23 hospitals and the ever growing partnerships the team build to further move precision medicine forwards.
+This is why the partnership with the likes of Barclays Eagle Labs in opening up a new centre in Moorgate and working with UCLPartners to build relationships with 23 hospitals and the ever growing partnerships the team build to further move precision medicine forwards.

 Together with the programme and the new heath tech hub the collaborations aim to be a catalyst to translate research in to positive patient impact and bring a new horizon of healthcare.